idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step05_kernel_object.md

 ## Kernel Objects id=kernels

 The [syntax/Kernels/index.md] in MOOSE is one for computing the residual contribution from a volumetric term within a [!ac](PDE) using the Galerkin [!ac](FEM).
-One way to identify kernels is to check which term(s) in a weak form expression are multiplied by the gradient of the test function, $\nabla \psi$, or to check those which represent an integral over the whole domain, $\Omega$.
+One way to identify kernels is to check which term(s) in a weak form expression are multiplied by the gradient of the test function $\nabla \psi$, or to check those which represent an integral over the whole domain $\Omega$.

 In [kernel-inheritance], notice that the `ADDiffusion` object is declared as one that *inherits* from the `ADKernelGrad` base class, which, in turn, inherits from the `ADKernel` base class.
 This means that `ADDiffusion` is a unique object that builds upon what the MOOSE Kernels system is designed to do.